Texas Tech University

 Professional Licensure

-In the state of Texas, environmental or engineering consulting jobs require geoscientists to be licensed but remember that the requirements for licensure vary state to state.
+In the state of Texas, consulting jobs require geoscientists to be licensed but remember that the requirements for licensure vary state to state.
 In order to start this process in Texas one must take the ASBOG Fundamentals of Geology Exam (FG) as the first step to becoming a Geologist in Training (GIT).
 The other requirements to become a GIT are completion of a 4- year degree in geosciences with a minimum of 30 hours of coursework in the field and paying a fee of $25.
 It is recommended that you take the FG exam in the spring of your senior year because all of the geology information is fresh in your mind.
 There is a very helpful study guide offered by Reg Review Inc. ($125) that you can use to study for your Fundamentals of Geology Exam and your PG exam.
 The department has a copy on reserve for student use.
 The FG exam given only 2 times a year (April and October) in Austin.
 The exam costs $200 and you must begin the process to apply to take the exam approximately 3-4 months in advance.

 Once you become a GIT, a 5-year timeline begins where you demonstrate that you are qualified to assume the responsibility of the scientific work in geosciences.
 If you plan to go to graduate school, 2 years of graduate school apply to the 5 year timeline.
 At the end of your 5-years, to become a Professional Geologist (PG) you will take a more applied exam called the ASBOG Practice of Geology Exam.
 Along with the exam and experience, you will need five references of moral character, academic transcripts, and other supporting documentation to become licensed.
 You are encouraged to look at Texas Board of Professional Geoscientists website for application process and more explanation.